 March 2009 saw Eugene in San Antonio to fulfil his fans wishes for a Live CD.
 With the line up of Bobby Baranowski on Drums, Eric King Bass, David Webb Keys, Seth Kibel Sax and Justine Miller on Trumpet, you have the real deal.
 Live in San Antonio was nominated for two 2011 Blues Music Awards in the Soul Blues Album and Soul Blues Artist Categories.

-Turning fifty in 2013, Eugene wanted to put together an eclectic, retrospective collection of thirteen of his own songs and four covers.
+Turning fiftyin 2013, Eugene wanted to put together an eclectic, retrospective collection of thirteen of his own songs and four covers in Roots & Vines.
 Moving from a traditional song learnt in church as a young child, to songs about his life, travel, lost loves and a treasured 1981 Datsun 720 truck Nelly Bell!
-Here we have Roots & Vines.

-Contemporary Blues Album Eugene Hideaway Bridges - Hold on a Little Bit Longer
+Eugene Hideaway Bridges, Hold on a Little Bit Longer

-The Blues Music Awards are universally recognized as the highest accolade afforded blues music performers.
+The Blues Music Awards are universally recognized as the highest accolade afforded to blues music performers.
 The annual Blues Music Awards ceremony is the premier event for blues professionals, musicians, and fans from all over the world.
-The focus of this celebration is to honor this rich cultural tradition by recognizing the past year's superior achievements in blues performance, songwriting, and recording.
+The focus of this celebration is to honor this rich cultural tradition by recognizing the past year's superior achievements in blues performance, song writing, and recording.